Car Accident Attorneys Serving The Garden State

 - If a car accident causes the death of a loved one, a family member can seek damages for loss of companionship, or loss of consortium.

 In some cases, accident victims may also be able to seek punitive damages.
 Punitive damages are intended to punish a defendant for a particularly egregious act and to deter such conduct in the future.
 These might arise in cases, for instance, where a product defect caused a car accident, and the plaintiff is seeking punitive damages from the manufacturer.
+To determine what you’re entitled to, contact a New Jersey car accident attorney.

 What Should I Do After a Car Accident in New Jersey?